Teens’ Biggest Dangers

 Drugs and alcohol

 As teens get older their bedtimes get later, but waking times do not tend to change.
 From ages 13 to 19, nightly sleep is reduced by 40–50 minutes.
 Teen drivers who sleep less than 8 hours a night are 33 percent more likely to crash than teens who get more than 8 hours of sleep.
 This lack of sleep results in depressive moods, more risk-taking behaviors, and lower grades.
 It further reduces a person’s ability to process information, be attentive, and have good reflexes, which are all crucial to safe driving.
-Studies have shown that being awake for 18 hours has a similar impact to having a blood alcohol concentration (BAC) level of 0.08.
+Studies have shown that being awake for 18 hours has a similar impact to having a blood alcohol content (BAC) level of 0.08.

 A driver’s primary responsibility when behind the wheel is to focus on the act of driving.
 Any behavior that distracts from this activity increases the risk of a collision.
 In this age of electronic communication, the dangers of distractions have increased significantly.
 Use of electronic devices for any purpose, to send or receive communications, to surf the web, to view images, video, or anything at all, should absolutely be avoided.